 As more schools ban cell phones, this is how it’s working at one Colorado school

-Restrictions on students' cellphones are becoming more common in public schools across the country.
-Florida banned them statewide last year.
-Indiana's ban went into effect this school year, as does one in Los Angeles.
-Rachel Cohen from the Mountain West News Bureau visited a Colorado school in the first week of its new cellphone ban to see how it's working.
+Public schools are moving to restrict how students use their phones.
+Florida banned cellphone use in school statewide last year, and this school year brings bans in my home state of Indiana and Los Angeles, among other places.
+So what is that like for teachers, administrators and students?
+Rachel Cohen, from the Mountain West News Bureau, reports from a school in Colorado.

 RACHEL COHEN, BYLINE: It's the third day of school at Doherty High in Colorado Springs.
-Seventeen hundred teenagers filed through the doors as security guard Lonny Barrett checks IDs.
+Seventeen hundred teenagers file through the doors, as security guard Lonny Barrett checks IDs.

 LONNY BARRETT: Good morning.
 Thank you.